-If you don’t have that, I’d recommend using a card on which you’re trying to reach minimum spend, or otherwise a credit card that maximizes your return on everyday spend, like the Chase Freedom Unlimited® or Citi® Double Cash Card.
+Therefore I’d recommend using a card on which you’re trying to reach a minimum spending requirement, or otherwise, a credit card that maximizes your return on everyday spending, like the Chase Freedom Unlimited® (review) or Citi® Double Cash Card (review).

 See this post for more on which credit cards are best for buying points.

-Is it worth buying IHG points with a 75% bonus?
+Is it worth buying IHG points?

-For example, at a rate of 0.57 cents per point, you could acquire 210,000 IHG Rewards Club points for $1,200 (the maximum you can buy is 175,000 with the bonus, but let’s apply the same value to the other 35,000 points).
+For example, at a rate of 0.5 cents per point, you could acquire 210,000 IHG Rewards points for $1,050.

 This represents significant savings over what many of these hotels usually charge.